Six Flags Great Adventure: Warner LeRoy era (1974–1977)

 The Enchanted Forest was designed and built to look bigger-than-life.
 A Big Balloon was a tethered hot-air balloon that loomed over the park's entrance and was the biggest of its kind in the world.
 The Log Flume was the longest log ride constructed in the world at that time and it was accompanied by a giant "Conestoga Wagon", an over-sized log cabin restaurant called "Best of the West" and a huge Western Fortress, in the park's Rootin' Tootin' Rip Roarin' section.
 The Giant Wheel (now Big Wheel), then the tallest Ferris wheel in the world, and the Freedom Fountain, then the largest spraying fountain in the world, were located on the opposite end of the park.
 One of the few smaller-than-real life attractions was an outdoor walk-through attraction called the Garden of Marvels.
 It used working G-scale (o-g scale) LGB trains and boats among models of American landmarks and 1/25-scale recreations of European castles.

 This miniature village was an idea taken from LeRoy's proposed Over the Rainbow floral park.
 A tree filled with snakes, a carousel, antique cars, koi pond, children's playground (called Kiddie Kingdom), petting zoo (named Happy Feeling) and a restaurant named Gingerbread Fancy (now Granny's Country Kitchen) were also borrowed from the floral park concept to create a section of The Enchanted Forest.
 This section created the park's main midway named Dream Street.

 Shoppe Lane was named after a proposed "shopping extravaganza" park, which LeRoy had designed for the property.
 It lent its large open squares, huge fountain (Main Street Fountain), street performers (clowns and stilt walkers) and shops to the Enchanted Forest.
 Fairy Tales was the name of a shop that opened with the park in one of the park's over-sized bazaar tents.
 It sold stuffed animals and toys, including Superman.
 Other influences from LeRoy's proposal would surface in the years to come.

 Neptune's Kingdom was a concept for a lakeside, aquatic show park.
 From its design came Aqua Spectacle, the home for dolphin performances and high dive shows.
-Today, the stadium later known as Fort Independence is demolished.
+Later called Fort Independence, the venue stood from 1974 until its demolition in 2015.
 Neptune's Kingdom was designed to run the length from Runaway Train to Northern Star Arena, but most of its influences appear in the park's Lakefront area.